Baby-safe cleaning: using EWG to help you find safe cleaners

-In the last articles, we're explained why you should look for baby-safe cleaning products for your family, and what to look out for in a product - such as green certifications and ingredients.
-However, this means you have to do a lot of work and research to find a non-toxic cleaner.
+In previous articles, we explained why you should look for baby-safe cleaning products for your family, and what to look out for in a product - such as green certifications and ingredients.
+While these new discoveries mean a safer home for your family, this also mans you'll have to put in some effort and do a bit of digging to find a non-toxic cleaner that really works.

-The good news are, there are tools to help you in your research.
+The good news is that there are tools to help you in your research.

 ENVIRONMENTAL WORKING GROUP